v-rzh/v-rzh.github.io/content/posts/weirdrop.md

 ```

 First 24 bytes are the filler for the stack - recall that the function subtracts
 `0x10` from the stack pointer and pops a register.
-The first two gadets are the XOR
+The first two gadgets are the XOR
 gadgets we've determined with `permute.py`.
 The next gadget pops `0x19` into `rdx`,
 which is the length of our read.
 Finally, we shove the `read` syscall number into
 `rax` and call it.
 Then we simply use the gadgets to load the `write` syscall number
-and place stdout file decriptor (`1`) as its first argument.
+and place stdout file descriptor (`1`) as its first argument.
 The other two arguments
 in registers `rsi` and `rdx` remain the same throughout the exploit.
 That's it!

 ```